fobbyal/generator-scalable-react-redux/README.md

 This was created to lighten workload on developers at my work as we are trying out the directory structure.
 It is heavily opiniated.
 It is not meant to support every possible way of creating a react app.
 This is by no means a standard for react apps.
 There are certainly better ways to do this.

 ## Problems with this generator
 1. Front end only.
-I work in a environment that does not have javascript as a backend.
+I work in an environment that does not have javascript as a backend.
 2. Boat load of dependencies you may or may not need.
 (I trust that able developers can remove them failry quickly)
-3. favors yarn instead of npm
+3. yarn by default
 4. I put my own .eslint config in here

 ## Noted features
 1. React Hot Loader
 2. React Storybook
-3. Redux dev tools comaptible
+3. Redux dev tools compatible
+4. Jest for tests

 ## More docs needed